Education for Sustainable Development in Schools

 • Organisation: Instituto Nacional de Biodiversidad – INABIO

-• Support area: Adaptation to the consequences of climate change, Conserving biological diversity, Mitigation of greenhouse gas emissions
+• Support area: Adapting to the impacts of climate change, Conserving biological diversity, Mitigation of greenhouse gas emissions

 • Objective: Support educational institutions in acting in a climate and environmentally friendly manner